 You've created a fake door test.
 What's next? #

-Fantastic, so your fake door test is up and running, and you’re ready to start taking action.
+Fantastic, so your fake door test is up and running, and you're ready to drive traffic and gauge interest.
 It’s time to zoom out and look at the bigger picture.
 It can be overwhelming getting this test right.
 Remember why you ran this test in the first place.

 Your fake door test is a crucial part of your product development process.
 It helps your researchers to gather data and developers to test, iterate, pivot, and evaluate new ideas.